claude-code-slack-channel

 Executive Summary

-claude-code-slack-channel is a fully built, single-file MCP server that bridges Slack workspaces to Claude Code sessions.
-The entire implementation lives in server.ts (844 lines) with two skill files for configuration and access management.
-It uses three dependencies (@modelcontextprotocol/sdk, @slack/web-api, @slack/socket-mode) — no frameworks, no middleware, no build step for Bun.
+claude-code-slack-channel is a production-oriented MCP server that bridges Slack workspaces to Claude Code sessions.
+The implementation is split across server.ts (~1100 lines of stateful runtime wiring) and lib.ts (~915 lines of pure, testable functions), with policy.ts, journal.ts, and supervisor.ts providing the policy engine, audit log, and session state machine.
+Four runtime dependencies (@modelcontextprotocol/sdk, @slack/web-api, @slack/socket-mode, zod) — no frameworks, no middleware, no build step for Bun.

 Technology Stack